Measuring data types: Examples

-For our final example, we explore what happens if we let loose control over the amount of branching.
-We want to study the unbounded tree type, which contains trees where each node can have any (possibly infinite) number of children.
-Again, we will see measurings introduce control over the shape of tree, as well as some element wise twisting.
+For our final example, we explore what happens if we lose control over the amount of branching.
+We want to study the type of trees, which contains trees where each node can have any (possibly infinite) number of children.
+Again, we will see measurings introduce control over the shape of tree, as well as some element-wise twisting.

 Let $F$ be the functor given by